Comment on page

 This happens sometime after Feb 3rd 1862 (based on the grave marker seen a little later).

-In The Good, The Bad and the Ugly the shot up poncho is worn front to back in an attempt to try and conceal Ramón's bullet holes behind Eastwood's back.
+In The Good, The Bad and the Ugly the poncho is worn front to back in an attempt by the film makers to try and conceal Ramón's "Shoot for the heart" bullet holes behind Eastwood's back.

 The commonly stated and accepted view is that unlike most films where an actor's wardrobe is duplicated and has spares created for continuity purposes (or for stuntmen) is that there was only ever one original poncho.